delta4d/youdao-dict-cli/README.md

 A simple [youdao dict](http://dict.youdao.com/) cli ver.
 Function is very limited, translating from English to Chinese works fine.
-But it is a good way to practice ruby and gems, I may add more functions when I come up with some good ideas and muchmore ruby skills.
+For me it is a good way to practice ruby and gems, I may add more functions when I come up with some good ideas and much more ruby skills.

 installation
 ------------